-Together, meeting regularly in a group, Bridging Teams encourage and support low-income individuals and families in building their bridges out of poverty.
+Together, meeting weekly in a group, Bridging Teams encourage and support low-income individuals and families in building their bridges out of poverty.
 We invite you to join us as a volunteer Mentor.

 A mentor is… a coach / a supporter / a motivator / an advisor / an advocate / a role model a companion / a judgement-free listener.

 A mentor is NOT… a surrogate parent / a teacher or tutor / a psychologist / An ATM / a savior / a professional counsellor / a social worker

 - Be in touch (see contact information below)